 This chapter describes the forecasts, estimates, and assumptions we developed for Puget Sound Energy's (PSE's) 2023 Gas Utility Integrated Resource Plan (2023 Gas Utility IRP) analysis.
-We also include some electrification scenarios and their impacts on the gas and electric portfolio.
-We analyzed electrification in the gas and electric portfolio models.
+We also include electrification scenarios and their impacts on the gas and electric portfolio.

-→ Chapter Six: Gas Analysis and varied appendices contain the results of the electric impacts and details of the gas analyses.
+→ Chapter Six: Gas Analysis contains the results of the electric impacts and details of the gas analyses.

-For the IRP process we designed gas scenarios to test how different sets of economic conditions affect portfolio costs and risks, and then we developed the data needed to model the scenarios.
+For the IRP process we designed gas scenarios to test how different sets of economic conditions affect portfolio costs and risks, and then developed the data needed to model the scenarios.
 Scenario data inputs include the 2023 Gas Utility IRP demand forecast, price assumptions for gas and CO2 costs, assumptions about cost and characteristics for existing and generic resources, and pipeline considerations.

-We then develop portfolio sensitivities that start with the optimized, least-cost reference portfolio produced by the scenario analysis and change one resource, environmental regulation, or other condition at a time to examine the effect of that change on the portfolio.
+We then developed portfolio sensitivities that start with the optimized, least-cost reference portfolio produced by the scenario analysis and change one resource, environmental regulation, or other condition at a time to examine the effect of that change on the portfolio.
 We analyzed eight sensitivities for the gas analysis.

 The time horizon for this IRP is 2024-2050.
-We expanded the gas analysis from the traditional 20-year period to understand better the implications of the Climate Commitment Act (CCA).
+We expanded the gas analysis from the traditional 20-year period to better understand the implications of the Climate Commitment Act (CCA).